How to Make Pancakes in a Sandwich Maker

 - Check your pancakes after about 4 minutes.
 If they look brown on top, they're done; you can remove them from the sandwich maker and repeat the process with the rest of the pancake batter.
 If not, close the sandwich maker and allow them to cook for a couple more minutes or so.

-- Serve your beautiful square pancakes with butter, syrup and perhaps your choice of fruits, such as banana and berries.
+- Serve your beautiful square pancakes with butter, syrup and perhaps your choice of fruits, such as bananas and berries.

 How do you like this pancake idea?
 Please vote!